 Here’s what you need to know:

-1. The Cavs Are Looking at Allen & Mike Miller
+1. The Cavs Were Looking at Allen & Mike Miller

-ESPN reported last week that the Cavs were eyeing the 39-year-old Allen and fellow veteran Mike Miller — also a former teammate of James — as they were courting James.
+ESPN reported in July that the Cavs were eyeing the 39-year-old Allen and fellow veteran Mike Miller — also a former teammate of James — as they were courting James.

 Allen, who signed with the Heat prior to the 2012-13 season, hit a game-saving 3-pointer in Game 6 of the 2013 NBA Finals with Miami facing elimination.
 He helped lead the Boston Celtics to the NBA title in 2008, when Boston eliminated James’ Cleveland team in seven games in the Eastern Conference Finals.